 As a minimum, you must have three 30 minute meetings with your mentor.
-Some mentors spend more time than this with their students (our experience suggests an average of 4 hours per student).
-Some mentors may run some mentoring meetings as group meetings however it is essential that you receive some individual attention.
+Some mentors spend more time than this with their students (our experience suggests an

 Please make sure you clarify what your mentor is offering before you agree to work with them, or pay any fee.